muratk3n/thirdwave/en/tweets/2020/week28a.md

 ---

 David McKay.. cant say enough how shortsighted that son of a bitch was...
 His climate book is full of hot air.
+Yes I said he "was".
+He dead.

 ---